yhouyang02/yhouyang02.github.io/_notes/Public/how-to-style-code-studio.md

 ---
-title: How to style your Quarto/R Markdown code chunk in RStudio
+title: How to style your Quarto/R Markdown code chunks in RStudio
 category: note
 format: list
 feed: show